ShafiaChy/Cruise-Control/README.md

 ## Introduction

-The frontend for the Car Rental Service Website provides a user-friendly interface for browsing and booking Cars.
+A Car Rental Service Website that provides car rental process, offering an easy-to-use platform for booking and managing rentals.
 It offers features like user authentication, Car management, and rental processing, with a clean and responsive design.

 [Live Demo](https://cruise-control-rho.vercel.app/)